oscarbranson/latools/docs/source/users/configuration/data-formats.rst

     my_datafile = 'path/to/my/datafile.csv

     la.config.test_dataformat(my_datafile, my_dataformat)

-This will go through the data import process for you file, printing out the results of each stage, so if it fails you can see *where* if failed, and fix the problem.
+This will go through the data import process for you file, printing out the results of each stage, so if it fails you can see *where* if failed, and ix the problem.

-Fix any errors, and you're done!
+7. Fix any errors, and you're done!
 You have a working data description.

 I've written my dataformat, now what?